Vinesma/.dotfiles/install/README.md

 ### pywal has no support for dunst

-Solution: For pywal to work with dunst, copy the template file in `dunst/colors-dunst` to `~/.config/wal/templates/`.
-Edit the template accordingly and then run `wal-scale` with a path to your desired wallpaper in a terminal.
-I have provided scripts to help with this.
+Solution: For pywal to work with dunst, copy the template file in `~/.dotfiles/pywal-templates/colors-dunst` to `~/.config/wal/templates/`.
+Edit the template accordingly and then run `wal` with a path to your desired wallpaper in a terminal.
+The template will be parsed and spit out at `~/.cache/wal/colors-dunst` which can then be linked to `~/.config/dunst/dunstrc`.
+You will only need to do this if something goes horribly wrong, since my install scripts should be able to take care of it.

 This also applies to anything else unsupported by pywal.